yilkalderseh123/pizza-ordering-service-frontend-test/README.md

-Pizza Ordering Service Frontend Created and components and pages directory are added in src directory
+Pizza Ordering Service Frontend Created

+  And structured in components and pages directory format structure in src directory